loads/loads/docs/index.md

 Mozilla Loads is a server-side tool designed to use AWS to help you load test your HTTP services, including web sockets.
-Built using Python, it's goal is to give you a flexible automated solution that integrates with several popular Python testing tools.
+Built using Python, it's goal is to give you a flexible solution that integrates with several popular Python testing tools.

 ## The Loads Tools